-The facts of the case at bar align with Williamson in key ways.
-First, in the cited case, a drastic relocation change in the father's life occurred one month after a custody trial.
-This was true of Rachel as well, though with opposite affect.
-Rachel maintained at trial that she was moving to Memphis.
+of Rachel as well, though with opposite affect.
+Rachel maintained at trial that sne was moving to Memphis.
 When Dan lost his job, Rachel suddenly decided to stay in Jackson.
 While the appellant does not argue misrepresentation, the same basis for denial exists as it did in Williamson.
 A Rule 60(b) motion should not be based on new facts arising after the entrance of judgment.